-- a) Provide Discretionary Disabled Facilities Grants in accordance with the right to use its discretion under the Regulatory Reform Order to pay for works under a DFG that may otherwise not be eligible for assistance. - b) Give delegated authority to the Director of Services, in consultation with the Lead Member, to approve requests for exceptional Discretionary payment recommended by the Principal Occupational Therapist7 for awards that contribute towards a more efficient, effective and/or economic service or a health & well-being benefit.
-A Discretionary DFG Grant Conditions and Requirements can be found at Appendix B. 4.2.3 Financial Assistance - Repairs Assistance Loans:
+- a) Provide Discretionary Disabled Facilities Grants in accordance with the right to use its discretion under the Regulatory Reform Order to pay for works under a DFG that may otherwise not be eligible for assistance. - b) Give delegated authority to the Director of Services, in consultation with the Lead Member, to approve requests for wider social care projects and exceptional Discretionary payment recommended by the Principal Occupational Therapist8 for awards that contribute towards a more efficient, effective and/or economic service or a health & well-being benefit.

+A Discretionary DFG Grant Conditions and Requirements can be found at Appendix B.

+4.2.3 Financial Assistance - Repairs Assistance Loans:

 RAS provides loans to homeowners up to £6,000, repayable on the sale of the property, for repairs (roof, windows, heating etc.).
-Applicants must be on an income-related benefit and be aged over 60, disabled, have a long-term illness or children under 16.
-The Council will:
+Applicants must be either:

+- a) Have an income-related benefit and be aged over 60, disabled, have a long-term illness or children under 16 or - b) Be eligible under the current Craven Eco Flex Eligibility criteria